tenzir/tenzir/doc/vastd.1.md

 EXAMPLES
 --------

+Start a node in the foreground:

+    vastd -f

-Start a node in the foreground with debugging logging verbosity and launch all core actors:
+Start a node with debugging logging verbosity and use directory "test":

-    vastd -l 5 -f -c
+    vastd -l 5 -d test

 Start a node at a different port with 10 worker threads: